My name is Simon.

 There is also another sin that we need to be aware of under the 8th commandment.
 This sin is called “rash judgement.”
 This is when we think things about another person without any evidence.

 For example, a girl named Olivia sees a new girl she has never seen before walking down the hallway at school.
 Olivia notices one of the boys looking at the new girl.
 Olivia says to her friend, “Look at that new girl over there trying to get all the boys to notice her.
 She must be stuck up!”

 Olivia is guilty of the sin of “rash judgement.”

 I must tell the truth.
 I never lie to get out of trouble.
 I never tell lies about another person.

 I never speak about anyone’s faults or sins unnecessarily.
 I never make rash judgements.

 This is how I keep God’s eighth commandment!

 God made marriage between a man and a woman and He made it something that is holy.
 It's so special that Jesus made Marriage (also called "Matrimony" which means "the office of motherhood") one of the 7 Sacraments of the Catholic Church.

-A husband helps his wife get to Heaven and a wife helps her husband get to Heaven.
-Together they help their children get to Heaven.
-And holy families can help people all around them get to Heaven!
-Remember, Jesus, Mary and Joseph were the ORIGINAL Holy Family.
-God loves families so much!
+A husband helps his wife get to Heaven and a wife helps her husband get to Heaven!
+Together they help their children get to Heaven and holy families can help people all around them get to Heaven!
+Remember, Jesus, Mary and Joseph were the original Holy Family.
+God loves families very much!